kentprojects/queue/README.md

 online documentation](http://developer.postmarkapp.com/developer-api-email.html) details how their API receives JSON- encoded POST data and send the email onwards!
 In this case, the `postmark` handler would simply need to send the `data` in a POST request to Postmark's API, handling all authentication and errors.

+### Configuration

+Check out [example `ini` file](./config.example.ini) to see how an `ini` file should be laid out for this project.
+The queue should look for a `config.production.ini` file, and then fall back to a `config.ini` file.
+This fall-back allows us to commit an example / losely working `config.ini` to our repository, and override it with production-ready value upon deployment.

 ### Development